htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :subcom:`request_gpus`).
   :jira:`2470`

+- :tool:`condor_suspend` now currently reports number of suspends processes in the event log, on Linux systems running with root.
+  :jira:`2391`

 - Improved the tools that write a token to a file.
   Most noticeable is the addition of a -file option to write the token to an arbitrary file.